SkillHeaven/RunePy/README.md

 ## License

-This project is provided as a minimal example without any specific license.
-Feel free to reuse the code for your own experiments with Panda3D.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ## Utilities